IgorBermude/IgorBermude/README.md

 ## Hi there
 # I'm Igor Bermude Severnini - Dev 🤝

-I'm a software Software Engineer and Information Systems student at IFES.
+I'm a software developer and Information Systems student at IFES.
 Welcome to my profile.

 ### 📫 Where you can reach me?
 <div>